WLR86/vimconfig/README.md

 This vimrc works also fine on my Mac, using MacVim and vim/NeoVim on this platform.

 *Update:*
+This config now uses [vim-nerdfont] (https://github.com/ryanoasis/vim-devicons) to add some fancy icons.
+You can enable/disable this by setting g:devicons_enabled to 1/0 in override_vimrc (This is enabled by default).
-This config now uses [vim-nerdfont] (https://github.com/ryanoasis/vim-devicons) to add some fancy icons Deoplete (Neovim), NeoComplete (Vim 8 et Vim 7.4) and NeoSnippet are now included.
+Deoplete (Neovim), NeoComplete (Vim 8 et Vim 7.4) and NeoSnippet are now included.
 Note that NeoComplete requires vim to be compiled with LUA support - installing vim-nox package takes care of this :
 ```